Intellectual Property Policy

 What happens after MemberHub, Inc receives the notice?

-When we receive a complete DMCA takedown notice, we will review the complaint and may remove the infringing content or disable users’ access to their Campaign or MemberHub, Inc account.
+When we receive a complete DMCA takedown notice, we will review the complaint and may remove the infringing content or disable users’ access to their Experience or MemberHub, Inc account.
 We will also forward a copy of the complaint to the MemberHub, Inc User, along with the Complainant’s contact information.

 I’m the MemberHub, Inc User and I want to dispute the infringement notice